Fawn Lily Botanica | Perimenopause and Menopause natural skincare

 Gentle cleansing: Use plain water or one of our facial washes to remove impurities without stripping your skin.
 If your skin is feeling dry or extra sensitive, then water alone is often all that you need to cleanse your skin.

-Balancing toner: I love our hydrosols for this.
-They don't contain any essential oils, alcohols, extracts, or preservatives.
-They are pure and gentle, and can be used to tone all skin types.
+Balancing toner: I love our hydrosols for toning because they are extremely gentle, and they don't contain any ingredients known to irritate skin during perimenopause and menopause.
+No essential oils, alcohols, extracts, or preservatives.
+They are pure, and can be used to tone all skin types and ages.
 You can use any of the hydrosols from our line, but Rose, Frankincense, and Helichrysum are the best for perimenopausal and menopausal skincare.

-Serum & Moisturizer: Look for nourishing and gentle plant oils to rejuvenate, moisturize, and protect your skin.
+Serum/Facial Oil: Look for nourishing and gentle plant oils to rejuvenate, moisturize, and protect your skin.
 Avoid anything with synthetic fragrances or high concentrations of active ingredients.
+It may also be best to use unscented options, as many women develop reactions to essential oils and fragrances during this time.

-Sun protection: Mineral sunscreens (zinc oxide or titanium dioxide) tend to be gentler than chemical ones.
+Sun protection: Mineral sunscreens tend to be gentler than chemical ones.

 Evening Care: